 - Restorative Circles: a part of Restorative Practices, where students resolve conflict so that all parties feel that the outcome is just and fair and allows for maintaining a positive and healthy school culture.

 - Clean Team: check in with assistant principal on duty; clean a specified area for a specific amount of time.

 - Detention: Thirty-minute time during lunch or after school; study materials are required; sustained silence.
 Failure to attend detention will result in ISS.

 - Community Service: two-hour Saturday detention requires students to clean up and beautify the campus.
 Failure to attend community service will result in ISS.

 - Education First Program: used for first-time drug/alcohol offenses.
 Students participate in an online drug/alcohol program and meet with a drug/alcohol counselor.
-Students are required to complete the Education First online program during a mandatory Saturday Failure to complete program can result in a DAEP placement.
+Students are required to complete the Education First online program during a mandatory Saturday session.
+Failure to complete program can result in a DAEP placement.

 - In-School Suspension (ISS): student attends school in one classroom for all periods; scheduled breaks; heightened structure; coursework provided by regular teacher; sustained silence; extracurricular participation is suspended for the duration of the assignment.
 Placement can be from 1 to 5 days.